 All phones require a SIM card to access mobile data and cell service.
 In most cases, users must physically insert this delicate piece of hardware into a tray and insert it into their phone.
 (If you’re using an old phone, you may still have to open up the back and slide it into the socket.)

 You know the drill.
-It can get super tedious when you’re constantly switching one from phone to phone … or switching from SIM card to SIM card.
+It can get super tedious when you’re constantly switching a SIM from phone to phone … or switching from SIM card to SIM card.

 In contrast, an eSIM is an embedded SIM card – a tiny chip that’s fused directly onto a phone’s circuit board.
 Many newer phones have them along with the traditional SIM tray.